bartman/blog/BlogIdeas.md

 - i3 workspaces.py script
-- my changes to mtr
 - nixos overlays
+- printing to Brother MFC L3780 CDW (or any .ppd)